 Worried about keeping fit this winter?
 Want to keep the weight off?
 Stop worrying and enjoy the chance to layer up and have fun!

-Look at these old magazine covers from early LAST CENTURY, those girls aren't pumping iron or worrying about navigating their way to the spin class in the snow!
+Look at these one-HUNDRED-year-old magazine covers; these girls aren’t pumping iron or worrying about navigating their way to a spin class in the snow!

 This can mean simply being active, walking places, playing in the snow, or doing a series of simple daily exercises that you enjoy to keep you supple.
 NOTHING about weight loss or huge muscular development.

-Of course manual work can feel good too, and I bet this girl worked up a sweat!
-Of course these days we don't really need to go out and cut logs for the fire (although more is the pity, because log burning stoves give off an AWESOME heat), but you get the idea.
+Of course, manual work can feel good too, and I bet this girl worked up a sweat!
+These days we don’t really need to go out and cut logs for the fire (although more’s the pity because log burning stoves give off an AWESOME heat), but you get the idea.

-I have worked with women in a variety of offices and they often 'abandon' exercise from December 1 onwards, swearing they will 'get back on it' in January.
+I have worked with people in a variety of workplaces and they often ‘abandon’ exercise from December 1 onwards, swearing they will ‘get back on it’ in January.

 This year why not abandon EXERCISE that you obviously don’t really enjoy and find a routine or a system that you DON’T feel like abandoning.